 Those who have to travel regularly and stay in a range of different hotels and motels across the country will have experienced several problems with different hotel rooms, and whether you are in the United States or on the other side of the world, many of the problems that guests encounter are the same.
 Knowing what to do and how to deal with the situation can be very useful, and especially what you can do when dealing with the staff of the hotel where the problem exists.
-Here are a list of five common issues that people can encounter when they are staying at a hotel, and some suggestions on what to do if you find the same problem in your hotel room.
+Here is a list of common issues that people can encounter when they are staying at a hotel, and some suggestions on what to do if you find the same problem in your hotel room.

 Noise From Neighboring Rooms

 One of the most common problems that people will encounter is when the neighbors in adjacent rooms are noisy, and this can range from heavy snoring through to those who are up late at night or returning from a night out.
 The other situation which can also occur is when the room is above or next to the hotel's bar or function room, and the noise from these places too can be a problem.

 Ultimately you will have two options here, and speaking to the hotel staff to ask for another room is something that can be successful, particularly earlier in the night when not all rooms may be taken.
 Alternatively, many travelers will already have noise-canceling headphones or earplugs to drown out the noise, with the earplugs designed for those who sleep with heavy snorers being particularly effective.

 Another of the common issues, particularly for those staying in accommodation at the lower end of the market is rooms that haven't been adequately cleaned.
 Insect infestations such as bed bugs and cockroaches can also be a problem in some areas, and when it comes to hotel rooms, guests can expect a certain level of hygiene from their accommodation.